vmeditate/aolcheckin/README.md

 Requirements
 The app is a single `index.html` — no build step, no dependencies.
 It talks to a Google Apps Script Web App deployed from the event's Google Sheet.
 The script must be deployed as a web app, executed as the owner, accessible by anyone.
 The resulting `/exec` URL is what volunteers paste into the app on first launch (saved in localStorage after that).

+Config - Google Apps Script /exec URLs.
+Add one line per event inside the "events": {} block.
+All event codes must be lowercase.
+The Apps Script URL comes from deploying your Google Sheet as a Web App and copying the /exec link.
+To add a new event: deploy the sheet, copy the URL, add a lowercase code + URL pair, save and re-upload.

 The Google Sheet needs row 1 as headers.
 Required header names: `Name`, `Guest Type`, `Tier`, `Wristband Color`, `Arrived`, `No Show`, `Cancelled`, `Checked In By`.
 Columns E/F/G should be Sheets checkboxes.
 Column order doesn't matter — the script resolves everything by header name.
 Per Event